-The first appearance was as a serialized novel, published in Pearson's Magazine, October 1907 through June 1908, with 14 illustrations by A.C.
+The first appearance of THE GHOST KINGS was as a serialized novel, published in Pearson's Magazine, October 1907 through June 1908, with 14 illustrations by A.C.
 Michael.

 McKay, Scott, and Whatmore claim that Cassell and Company published the first edition in book-form in London on September 25, 1908.
 Apparently 15,000 copies were printed, with only 7 of Michael's illustrations, and 1 illustration that was not included in the serialization.
 Ads at the end of the book are dated-coded 8.08 (August 1908).